 Explore interesting towns around Katoomba

 Katoomba is the central location in the Blue Mountains region.
-The region, however, comprises a large number of small towns and communities offering unique visiting experience to travellers.
+The region, however, comprises a large number of small towns and communities offering unique visiting experiences to travellers.
 A large number of private properties are turned into bread and breakfast accommodation offering comforts of home and a very enjoyable holiday experience in the Blue Mountains.
 You can easily book a small townhouse to a villa if travelling with a large group.
 This gives the luxury of space and other amenities along with easy access to all public areas.

-To get a real feel for the bush you can also rent remote country cottages with nice fireplaces and wooden structure.
+To get a real feel for the bush you can also rent remote country cottages with nice fireplaces and wooden structures.
 This requires a bit of exploration online as most properties are managed privately through Airbnb and similar services.